JohnCoene/javascript-for-r/_book/4-16-shiny-input.md

 ### Receive Input Messages {#shiny-input-receive-msg}

 The `setValue` method previously defined is only beneficial when combined with `receiveMessage`; the latter handles messages sent to the input, and these are generally sent from the server via functions the likes of `updateSelectInput`.
 Internally it uses the `setValue` method to define the value of the input received from the server.
-Note that the `value` is, therefore, a serialised JSON input coming from the R server and can be of any complexity you desire.
+Note that the `value` is, therefore, a serialised \index{JSON} input coming from the R server and can be of any complexity you desire.
 Below we use it such that it expects a simple boolean as the checkbox (switch) can be either on (`true`) or off (`false`).

 ```js
 var switchInput = new Shiny.InputBinding();